Ze1598/Ze1598Bot-Twitter-/README.md

 -It can also post my current Internet speeds (though that option is "disabled" in the code at the moment).

-Future planned updates:

--Tweet the first result for a google query using a random word from another person's tweet in the Bot's feed.
+-(Update dec.
+30th 2017) Tweet the first result for a google query using a random word from the first tweet in the Bot's feed